 Cornet/Trumpet

-The cheapest, smallest and lightest member of the brass family, and easily the most popular.
+The cheapest, smallest and lightest member of the brass family and easily the most popular.
 This popularity emphasises everything that is positive about choosing a Cornet or Trumpet to learn.

-Affordable (Montreux Sonata Trumpet and Cornet, smaller size ideal for the younger player, and as you find more of them in bands, better opportunity to perform!
+The affordable student Montreux Trumpet and Montreux Cornet are safe bets.
+The smaller size of the cornet makes it ideal for the younger player and as you find more of them in bands, better opportunity to perform!

 Tenor Horn/French Horn

-You may find that cornet/trumpet mouthpiece options are simply too small for your mouth shape/size (embouchure), and the ‘buzz’ will just not produce.
-In that case, the slightly larger, and equally tonally-pleasing option of a Tenor Horn or French Horn could be the answer.
+You may find that cornet/trumpet mouthpiece options are simply too small for your mouth shape/size (embouchure) and the ‘buzz’ will just not produce.
+In that case, the slightly larger and equally tonally pleasing option of a Tenor Horn or French Horn could be the answer.

 Q: If a French Horn is so good… why stick your hand up the bell to stop the sound coming out??